Probing the Atmospheres of Young Long-Period Sub-Neptune Progenitors with ELT/ANDES: Methods

 \subsection{HRCCS analysis using \texttt{Upamana}}

 To detect the exoplanet signal embedded in \textbf{A}, we need to remove all sources of photon flux other than the time varying exoplanet signal.
 The HRCCS detrending and analysis pipeline \texttt{Upamana} \citep{dash2024constraints,dash2025detectability} achieves this by removing all sources of photon flux variations that do not vary in time (or vary at velocities lesser than the velocity resolution of the spectrograph) across wavelength by using a singular value decomposition (SVD)+multi-linear regression (MLR) based framework.
 This detrending procedure is ideally not supposed to remove the exoplanet signal within the first few highest ranked singular vectors because such a (weak) signal is Doppler shifted across wavelength due to the orbital motion of an exoplanet at a few km\,s$^{-1}$ (greater than the instrumental velocity resolution) throughout an observation.
 Thus, after detrending the flux cuboid, the exoplanet signal represents a time varying source of flux variation buried in the white noise, which can then be analysed using a cross-correlation analysis.
-The methodology behind the pre-processing and detrending procedures and the subsequent cross-correlation analysis utilized in \texttt{Upamana} has been described in detail in \citet{dash2024constraints} and \citet{dash2025detectability}, but we include a brief description below for convenience.
+The methodology behind the pre-processing and detrending procedures and the subsequent cross-correlation analysis utilized in \texttt{Upamana} has been described in detail in \citet{dash2024constraints} and \citet{dash2025detectability}, and we only include a brief description below for convenience to track the steps and any possible changes compared to the previous works.
+All analyses are assumed to be done spectral order-wise.